 Read more about the moneyfacts.co.uk Best Buy promise.

 For mortgages, savings, banking, credit cards, personal loans, investments (unit trusts, investment trusts, with-profit bonds, pensions and annuities) and life insurance we cover the whole of the market (in practice it isn’t possible to cover every single product from every provider so we aim to include at least 95% of providers).

 We always include all the main providers in the UK and look to include overseas banks operating in the UK where these are actively targeting UK consumers.
 The companies we don’t include tend to be small regional building societies or overseas banks which only offer services to limited markets in the UK.

 For other insurance products and secured loans our service is based on a fair representation of the whole market.

 We have a large team of in-house researchers dedicated to the collection and maintenance of financial information over a wide breadth of product areas.
-However, in order to provide you with a complete service, we’ve partnered with some third parties for areas we don’t research.
+However, in order to provide you with a complete service, we’ve made arrangements with some third parties for areas we don’t research.